 - 1. Configure a working IBM StoredIQ data server, gateway, and application stack.
-The installation and configuration procedures are provided in Configuration of IBM StoredIQ Platform. - 2.
-Using an SSH tool, log onto the gateway as util. - 3.
+The installation and configuration procedure are provided in Configuration of IBM StoredIQ Platform. - 2.
+Using an SSH tool, log on to the gateway as root. - 3.
 Select Appliance Tools > OK > Enable NFS Share for Gateway.
 A dialog box appears, stating that the system is checking exports. - 4.
 Within a browser, enter the IP address of the data server, https://<data server name or IP address>.
 Log in as an administrator. - 5.
 Start the system backup.
-Go to Administration > Configuration > System > Backup configuration and click Start backup. - 6.
-Check the event logs.
-Go to Navigate to the Administration -> Dashboard page and check the "Event log" for the status information.
+Go to Administration > Configuration > System > Backup configuration.
+Click Start backup. - 6.
+Check the event log.
+Go to Navigate to the Administration > Dashboard page and check the Event log for the status information.
 You can also examine the files created by the backup procedure.
-To see these files, navigate to the /deepfs/backup directory on the gateway server.
+To see these files, go to the /deepfs/backup directory on the gateway server.